Joseph took Mary to Bethlehem, because all males had to go to their hometowns to be registered for a Roman census.

 4 Joseph, too, went up from the city of Nazareth in Galilee to Judea, to the City of David (called Bethlehem), because he was a descendant of the household and family of David.

-Joseph and Mary were both descendants of King David, Israel’s royal family.
+Joseph and Mary were both descendants of King David, so of Israel’s royal family.

 Other modules in this unit: